Cornell & Diehl's Small Batch—Tracking the Innovative Series

 Released in 2021, the original Eight State Burley was the natural result of Reeves coming across a stock of well-matured white Burley from 2015.
 It had “all of the classic nutty, malty, chocolatey, sort of notes that I expect from nice Burley,” explains Reeves.
 “But the extra age on it had really just mellowed these things out, and there was just no brashness, there were no rough edges to it, and it was really elegant.”

-Then we have 2022 Eight State Burley.
-This return saw a few amendments in the source leaf.
+In 2022, Eight State Burley made a return with a few amendments.
 Most importantly, the stock for which the blend was created had been depleted in the first run, so Reeves set to finding another supply of white Burley of comparable flavor and maturity.
 Fortunately, he acquired a 2014 grade of just such a leaf.
-Lastly, the bright Canadian leaf was replaced with a 2019 harvest.
+Lastly, the Bright Canadian leaf was replaced with a 2019 harvest.

 Folklore

-2022 has been quite a year for great Small Batch releases.
-One first run of a new installment in the series came in February with Folklore, the first of the small batch line to be released as a 16 oz crumble cake brick.
+In February of 2022, Folklore was introduced, the first of the small batch line to be released as a 16 oz Crumble Cake brick.
 Proving to be a worthy mixture in the Small Batch lineup, it got its first re-release in January 2023.

 The Katsuri leaf is a unique aspect of Folklore’s flavor.
 Katsuri is seldom used in pipe tobacco mixtures—the Indonesian leaf, also called Fenugreek, is more commonly associated with its culinary uses and its inclusion in clove cigarettes as a spice.